Blue Jersey Band

-Ian Young, bassist, is from North Brunswick, NJ and attends the Mason
+Ian Young, bassist, is from North Brunswick, NJ and graduated from the

-Gross School of the Arts with a concentration in Jazz Studies.
-He was
+Mason Gross School of the Arts with a concentration in Jazz Studies.
+He

-trained on trombone but self-taught on upright, his specialty.
-He plays
+was trained on trombone and upright bass, his specialty.
+He plays fluently in

 Kai Gibson is a bassist from Princeton, New Jersey.
 He attended the

 Berklee College of Music jazz studies and performance program and